While I was planning out the details of my southwest road trip, the idea of glamping in the desert popped into my head.

-Some of you might remember that a few months ago, I wrote about my love/hate relationship with camping.
+A few months ago, I wrote about my relationship with camping.
 By upgrading the camping experience, I hoped that a few extra luxuries might allow me to actually enjoy sleeping outdoors this time around.

 There were a few glamping options in the southwest, but the one I ended up choosing was a teepee in Monument Valley.
 I really wanted to choose a place where I might be able to see the stars, and I loved the idea of fully immersing myself in the desert.
-Here’s all the info on my desert glamping experience in Monument Valley!
+Here’s all the deets about my desert glamping experience in Monument Valley!

 We stayed in a teepee at the Monument Valley Tipi Village.
 This place is run by a Navajo family, and it’s actually just a regular campground.
 There are a few powered sites for caravans, some unpowered sites for tents, and about 8 teepees scattered around the site.
 The teepees cost $90 USD per night during the summer season.

 We ended up in one of the newer teepees outside the fenced campground.
 This was both a good and bad thing: The good side was that it was further away from the main campground and therefore more private, the bad side was that these teepees had no power supply and were further away from the bathrooms.

 Our teepee was much larger than I expected!
 We entered through the flap, and found that it had 2 single beds set up on each side of the tent.
 It also had a camp table with a battery-powered lamp, and a box filled with extra blankets.
 The floor was carpeted so it felt much nicer than a regular tent.